SolaceProducts/pubsubplus-pks-quickstart/README.md

 ## Gaining admin access to the message broker

 Refer to the [Management Tools section](//docs.solace.com/Management-Tools.htm ) of the online documentation to learn more about the available tools.
-The Solace PubSub+ Manager is recommended for manual administration tasks and SEMP API for programmatic configuration.
+Solace PubSub+ Manager is recommended for manual administration tasks and the SEMP API for programmatic configuration.

 ### Solace PubSub+ Manager and SEMP API access